LIBMoE: A Library for comprehensive benchmarking Mixture of Experts in Large Language Models: Additional Analysis

 \textbf{Router Saturation} - first introduced in OLMoE \citep{muennighoff2024olmoe} - quantifies the proportion of overlapping activated experts between an intermediate checkpoint at training step $t$ and the final checkpoint.
 This metric serves as an indicator of the router’s convergence dynamics throughout training.
 Higher router saturation values indicate greater alignment in expert selection, signifying that the router’s decisions are becoming increasingly consistent with its final checkpoint.
 Consequently, router saturation provides insight into the convergence of expert assignments of routing strategies during training.
 The formal definition and formula are defined in the Appendix~\ref{subappx:router_saturation}.

-As shown in Figure~\ref{fig:router_saturation}, router saturation for all evaluated methods rises sharply during training, with most surpassing 60\% or even 85\% in Hellaswag benchmark saturation within the first 10\% of training under top-8 selection.
-In comparison, top-1 selection exhibits a slightly slower convergence, indicating .
-Notably, XMoE stands out as an outlier, converging more slowly than other variants, a trend consistent with its relatively lower performance in Table~\ref{tab:lm_result}.
-Overall, this early stabilization aligns with previous works \citep{muennighoff2024olmoe, xue2024openmoe, nguyen2025deepseekmoe, kang2025flame}, indicating a general tendency for MoE routers to converge rapidly toward stable expert assignments.
-Such early convergence is also aligned with the learning strategy advocated by Stable MoE \citep{dai2022stablemoe}, which aims to mitigate the fluctuation problem in expert allocation.
+As shown in Figure~\ref{fig:router_saturation}, router saturation for all evaluated methods rises sharply during training, with most surpassing 60\%, and even reaching over 85\% on the HellaSwag benchmark, within the first 10\% of training under top-8 selection.
+In contrast, top-1 selection exhibits slightly slower convergence, indicating a more gradual stabilization of expert assignments.
+Notably, XMoE stands out as an outlier, converging more slowly than other variants—a trend consistent with its relatively lower performance reported in Table~\ref{tab:lm_result}.
+Overall, this early stabilization behavior aligns with prior work \citep{muennighoff2024olmoe, xue2024openmoe, nguyen2025deepseekmoe, kang2025flame}, suggesting a general tendency for MoE routers to converge rapidly toward stable expert assignments.
+Such early convergence is also consistent with the learning strategy advocated by Stable MoE \citep{dai2022stablemoe}, which aims to mitigate fluctuations in expert allocation during training.